OpenBB-finance/OpenBB/website/content/terminal/installation/pypi.md

 ## Install the OpenBB Terminal and SDK

-Make sure you have completed all the previous steps.
-If you followed the instructions you should have a virtual environment named `obb` and this environment is activated.
+Make sure to have completed all previous steps.
+If followed, there will be a virtual environment, named `obb`, and this environment is activated.

 Install the main package of Openbb SDK with `pip`, a package manager.